opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/looking_up_dataset.rst

 .. admonition:: Caution
    :class: caution

-   The Edit button next to the dataset title, as well as the Back office button in the navigation bar, are only displayed for authenticated users who have the permission to administrate the OpenDataSoft domain.
+   The Edit button next to the dataset title, as well as the Back office button in the navigation bar, are only displayed for authenticated users who have the permission to administrate the Opendatasoft domain.

 .. toctree::
    :maxdepth: 1